fleetdm/fleet/handbook/community.md

 ```

-The Markdown will render correctly as:
+The Markdown will render correctly as

 line one